amcourson/project_2_team_5/project proposal.md

 THEN gift items get updated accordingly <br>
 WHEN I click on any PAST Event, <br>
 I can send 'Thank You' Note to all Guests. <br>
+WHEN I click on any Future Event, <br>
+THEN I can see Guest response, items they will bring and their head-count along with days remaining <br>

 <strong> Login As a Guest User:</strong> <br>
 WHEN login as a guest user,  <br>
 THEN My Profile shows - invitation list  <br>
 WHEN clicked on any event, <br>
 THEN
-1. Guest can add comments, RSVP with YES/No/May Be
+1. Guest can add comments, RSVP with YES/No/May Be (adult + kids count) <br>
+2. If RSVP is YES then I can select Adult and Kids count. <br>
-2. If Event type is Potluck : Guest can update Potluck item  or decline to Potluck item.
+3. If Event type is Potluck : Guest can update Potluck item  or decline to Potluck item.
 Potluck items gets updated accordingly <br>
-3. If Event type is Gift : Guest can update Gift registry or decline to gift registry.
-Gift items list gets updated accordingly  <br>,
+4. If Event type is Gift : Guest can update Gift registry or decline to gift registry.
+Gift items list gets updated accordingly  <br>
 <br>

 WHEN clicked on My Profile,  <br>